alexpeattie/prideify/README.md

 A callback function that will run after the image has been rendered.
 The new image will be passed as the sole argument to the callback function.

-The above would overlay two stripes - a black one, and a white one - admittedly not very exciting!

 ## Todo

 Better error handling :innocent:

 ### Credits

 Thanks to Facebook and the LGBT community for the inspiration and to @technoboy10 for the awesome CORS proxy.
-Example photo credit [Jose Antonio Navas](https://www.flickr.com/photos/joseanavas/5984942462)
+Example photo credit [Jose Antonio Navas](https://www.flickr.com/photos/joseanavas/5984942462).